FloSch62/ansible-eda-demo/README.md

 - `inventory.yaml` stores connection/authentication variables (EDA credentials plus the Keycloak realms/client configuration used by the token helper).
 Verify the defaults for credentials, API URL, or TLS behaviour before running the demo.
 - `vars/nodeprofiles.yml` defines the NodeProfiles that will be ensured present (adjust the YANG bundle URL, onboarding credentials, or OS version to match your setup).
 - `vars/toponodes.yml` lists the five TopoNodes created by the demo; adjust platforms, versions, or IPs if desired.
+- `vars/topolinks.yml` describes the interface resources and TopoLinks that interconnect the nodes.
+Tune interface names, speeds, or link memberships to reflect your lab.
 - `playbooks/create-toponodes.yaml` acquires an access token, upserts the NodeProfiles, builds the TopoNode CR payloads (using `state=cronly`), and submits them in one transaction before waiting for the execution result.

 ## Prerequisites